|ANTRIM, BRENDA: "Surprise!"|

 |They'd both felt it--friendship diving, in an act of sheer suicide, into desire.
 Nowhere to turn and too late.
 No denying it in their heart of hearts.|

-one of the first slash stories ever written in The
+first slash stories ever written in The Sentinel fandom -

 |BRUNSON, EMILY: "A Place Where No Shadows Fall."
 Series.|